 The company is using Honda L15-series and Mitsubishi car engines for their conversion to an aircraft application.
-You may buy them new from Honda but most customers opt for used engines that have been used in cars for less than 6 months or 5000 miles.
+You may buy them new from Honda but most customers opt for used engines that have been used in cars for less than six months or 5000 miles.
 After they leave the Viking factory assembly line they can be considered as a rebuilt/new aircraft engine.

-To get an idea of how the Viking is constructed on the inside you will find below an image gallery of the internals of the Honda/ Viking engines.
+To get an idea of how the Viking engine is constructed on the inside you will find below an image gallery of the internals of the Honda/ Viking engines.
 Although not complete, it gives a good impression:

 As can be seen in the above images, Viking Aircraft Engines is using the absolute latest available engine technology for their aircraft engine conversion from either Honda or Mitsubishi, you will not find these innovations in other engines.
 The Viking can be bought either new or lightly used with full documentation where the engine came from and mileage upon request.